graphcore/tutorials/kernel_benchmarks/tensorflow/README.md

 ## Graphcore benchmarks: Grouped convolution, GRU, LSTM and RNN layers with TensorFlow

-This readme describes how to run the benchmarks for models with a single type of layer and synthetic data in training and inference.
+This README describes how to run the benchmarks for models with a single type of layer and synthetic data in training and inference.

 ## Benchmarking